Background pattern

 Children

-Adults with Renal or Hepatic Insufficiency
+Adults with renal or hepatic impairment

-The daily dose is 25 mg/m2divided into two equal doses.
+The daily dose is 25 mg/m2 divided into two equal doses.

 Swallow the capsules whole with water, preferably during meals or shortly after.
 Do not chew the capsules.

-If You Forget to Take Vesanoid
+If you forget to take Vesanoid

 If you forget a dose, take it as soon as you remember and inform your doctor immediately.

-Do not take a double dose to compensate for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 Important side effects

-Inform your doctor immediately if you notice any of the following side effects:
+Tell your doctor immediately if you notice any of the following side effects:

 • fever, especially with difficulty breathing, cough, dizziness, chest pain, and abdominal pain